AndruePeters/COP4610/projects/proj_1/README.md

 * Support multiple pipes []
 * Unique built-ins with proper documentation []
 * Shell-ception: can execute your shell from within a running shell process repeatedly

+# Bugs Found
+1. First bug was in the tok_test.c.
+Issue was that uninitialized struct instruction can cause the program to crash at realloc.
+I assumed the compiler would set each value to NULL and 0.
+Soemtimes it worked, sometimes it didn't.
+Program fixed when I initialzied the values.
+1/17/19